 Take a respite from the leeward side’s insistent sun by traveling to a mistier region: Waihe’e offers some of the dewiest and loveliest vistas of the island.
 Experience it astride a strapping horse at Mendes Ranch, a working hacienda that was established in 1886.
-Morning tours ferry guests from the corral to the chiseled coastline and includes stunning views of the luxuriant valley.
+Morning tours ferry guests from the corral to the chiseled coastline and include stunning views of the luxuriant valley.

 Post-jaunt, head to the Bailey House Museum.
 Manned by the Maui Historical Society, this enchanting and peaceful spot displays over 8,000 photos of Maui’s past, dozens of Hawaii-made crafts, and over 2,000 artifacts.

-Relish your time in this sweep of the island by making dinner reservations at The Mill House.
-Situated on the grounds of the Maui Tropical Plantation—a leading tourist attraction prospering with fruit, flowers, vegetables, and herbs—The Mill House’s menu changes daily (and twice at that) to match what’s in the harvest.
-Dine al fresco and you’ll be amazed: the views of the West Maui Mountains are downright great.
+Relish your time in this sweep of the island by making dinner reservations at Cafe O’Lei at The Mill House.
+Situated on the grounds of the Maui Tropical Plantation—a leading tourist attraction prospering with fruit, flowers, vegetables, and herbs.
+Dine al fresco, and you’ll be amazed: the views of the West Maui Mountains are downright great.